weeblrpress/clearstatus/README.md

 The easiest way to enable your status page is to use the **Deploy to Netlify** buttons below.
 Depending on whether you have/prefer to host your git repository on GitHub or GitLab, select one of the buttons below.

-> Note that you will need to have signed up for a Gitlab or Github account and a Netlify account prior to getting started.
+> Sign up for a Gitlab or Github account and a Netlify account prior to getting started.

 When you click one of those buttons, you will be taken to the Netlify website and the following will happen: